jaouad4/jaouad4/README.md

 ### 🛡️ About Me

-I'm a **cybersecurity engineer** passionate about building secure systems and exploring the intersection of **biometric authentication**, **PKI infrastructure**, and **application security**.
-Currently working on digital trust, certificate management, and microservices architecture.
+I'm a **cybersecurity engineer** passionate about building secure systems and exploring the intersection of **Network & Application Security**.

 ---